Living rural in the city is great – you can do it, too.

 That’s not the only issue.
 Unless the pot light has a fireproof box, you’re putting yourself at risk of an electrical fire in your attic.
 Because, like the above picture shows, insulation batts or blown insulation are layered on top of the electrical wiring.

-Look to the right: the dark staining that you see on the Fiberglass Pink is dust; where the batt has acted like an air filter.
-Fibreglass is slow to catch fire, but if things melt down due to heat, or sparks fly out due to damage, it still has fuel to burn.
+Look to the right: the dark staining that you see on the Fiberglass Pink is where the batt has acted like an air filter: it’s dust.
+Fibreglass is slow to catch fire, but there is still has fuel to burn.

 Changing the fixtures

-One of my priority projects was therefore to remove the seven recessed lights in my attic ceiling to cut down on the heat loss.
+One of my priority projects was therefore to cut down on the heat loss by removing the seven recessed lights in my attic ceiling.
 Three were in the foyer ceiling (pictured below), and four in the bathroom.

 The electrician installed junction boxes for regular ceiling lights above the bathroom vanity and at the top of the foyer.
 I installed some temporary track lighting above the vanity until I can find fixtures I want.
 We used a swag lamp in the foyer.
 He also installed a new sconce in the bathroom.
 I patched over the holes in the ceiling.